wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

 tags: microservices
 ---

-[Masstransit](https://github.com/MassTransit/) is a wrapper around message queues in order to simplify work on distributed applications using .NET.
+[Masstransit](https://github.com/MassTransit/) is a wrapper around message queues, such as [RabbitMQ](https://www.rabbitmq.com/),in order to simplify work on distributed applications using .NET.

 ## What is it good for